Connecting through the language of food

 Over in the City of Greater Dandenong, Healthy Kids Advisor Belinda Nowakowski is working to incorporate a culturally diverse taste of home into the food environments of local children and young people.

-With a large cohort of students coming from Afghan backgrounds, Dandenong Primary School currently hosts the Afghan Women’s Organisation Victoria.
-This organisation consists of parents and carers from the community who gather weekly in the staff kitchen to connect and cook delicious meals from home.
+With a large cohort of students coming from Afghan backgrounds, Dandenong Primary School currently hosts the Community Hub, with women from the Afghan Women’s Organisation Victoria.
+This group consists of parents and carers from the community who gather weekly in the staff kitchen to connect and cook delicious meals from home.

 Their weekly meetings now include food safety training, recipe planning, and tending to their bustling school garden.
 Occasionally, they will also host workshops run by local organisations such as Monash Health and Enliven, where the women engage in discussions, share knowledge about food nutrition and learn how to plant herbs important to their cuisine.